 The Methodology Shop now operates online!

 Are you having statistical or methodological issues?
 Then you are at the right place.
 The Methodology Shop is a free advisory bureau dedicated to support students and staff members from the University of Groningen with methodological or statistical questions regarding (social) scientific research.
 We are open every Monday, Wednesday, Friday (with some exceptions) to answer any questions you might have.
-Although the physical Methodology Shop located on the first floor of building (2222) in office 0113 is currently closed, we offer online service now!
+Since the physical Methodology Shop located on the first floor of building (2222) in office 0113 is currently closed, we offer online service now!

 Asking for advice